Artemmkin/Artemmkin.github.io/_posts/2017-03-13-log-shippers-part1.md

 ---
 _In this part of our blog series we're going to look at the most popular opensource tools used for log shipping._

 I love reading [Sematext blog](https://sematext.com/blog/).
 These guys are one of the few who write regularly about different logging tools and approaches to setting up a logging system.
 They have a post about [log shipper popularity](https://sematext.com/blog/2014/10/06/top-5-most-popular-log-shippers/) based on the poll results.
-Although,  it dates back to 2014, you may notice that not much changed in the world of log shippers since then and those whose names are on the picture of the poll results haven't lost their popularity to this day.
+Although it dates back to 2014, you may notice that not much changed in the world of log shippers since then and those whose names are on the picture of the poll results haven't lost their popularity to this day.

 ![800x400](/public/img/logging/shippers-popularity.png)
 <!--break-->
 Considering the popularity of a fairly new log shipper [Filebeat](https://www.elastic.co/products/beats/filebeat) nowadays, I changed this picture a little.
-The Filebeat is a product of the same company that develops Logstash, so I added it next to Logstash.
+The Filebeat is a product of the same company that maintains Logstash, so I added it next to Logstash.

 We are going to take a look at each one of these _popular shippers_.
-I worked with some of them, others will be more or less new for me. _My goal is to learn more about these tools and summarize my knowledge about each of them._

 There is [a great post](https://sematext.com/blog/2016/09/13/logstash-alternatives/) (again on Sematext) about popular shippers.
 I definitely recommend reading it.
 This is one of the sources we're going to refer to in this series of posts.